mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

     constructed buildings as the colony grows) and an observatory to further survey its system.
 A downport module is emplaced flat side down by the Steppehauler when unloaded at the destination, preferably near a source of water.
-Most of the Khaganate’s land- grabbed colonies started with one downport module, one low berth module with colonists and 1,000 tons split between construction, mining and agricultural vehicles, prefabricated shelters, supplies
+Most of the Khaganate's land- grabbed colonies started with one downport module, one low berth module with colonists and 1,000 tons split between construction, mining and agricultural vehicles, prefabricated shelters, supplies